ESAexpert.co.uk Get started →

 The evidence that actually moves the decision

-One sentence from a clinician is worth more than ten paragraphs from you.
+Point 5 is the one that decides it, and it has to be their judgement, reached and worded by them.
+One sentence of genuine clinical opinion is worth more than ten paragraphs from you.
 If you can attach a letter, you should.

 Get the wording right on your WCA50